Bell Hill

 Overview of the Michigan Window Replacement Program

-Although primarily designed to improve energy efficiency, the Michigan Window Replacement Program provides financial rebates of $15 per qualifying window and $40 per qualifying door replaced to incentivize homeowners.
+Although primarily designed to improve energy efficiency, the Michigan Window Replacement Program provides rebates of $15 per qualifying window and $40 per qualifying door replaced to incentivize homeowners.

-This program targets increasing the energy efficiency of residences by requiring eligible windows to have a U-factor of 0.27 or be ENERGY STAR rated for the Northern Climate Zone.
+This program targets increasing the efficiency of residences by requiring eligible windows to have a U-factor of 0.27 or be ENERGY STAR rated for the Northern Climate Zone.
 Patio doors must meet a U-factor of 0.30 or similar ENERGY STAR criteria.

 Homeowners can also receive up to $450 for qualifying insulation upgrades alongside window replacements.
 Applications must be submitted online or via form by December 31 to qualify, and DIY installations are accepted.